ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-modelling-inla.md

 __Now that we have constructed our mesh, we need to relate the data points to the mesh vertices.__

 As mentioned before, geostatistical data do not have explicit neighbours, so we need to artificially discretise the space using the mesh.
 The projector matrix projects the points onto the mesh where each vertex has explicitly specified neighbours.
-If the data point falls on the vertex, then it will be directly related to the adjacent vertices (and the points that fall on them).
+If the data point falls on the vertex (a vertex is each angular point of a polygon, here a triangle), then it will be directly related to the adjacent vertices (and the points that fall on them).
 However, if the datapoints falls within a mesh triangle, its weight will be split between the tree vertices according to the proximity and the points will have "pseudo-neighbours" from all the  mesh vertices defining the triangles.

 ```R
 A_point <- inla.spde.make.A(Mesh3, loc = Loc)